 - Don’t skimp on white space.
 Use 1-inch margins.

 - CV length standard for teaching assistant jobs is one page.

-Expert Hint: PFD file formats are recommended for CVs as they keep the formatting intact.
+Expert Hint: PDF file formats are recommended for CVs as they keep the formatting intact.
 Use *.doc onfly if the job posting requests it.

 Start your CV with a BANG.
-Write a CV profile.
+Write a CV profile for teaching assistants.

 This way you'll make the principal stop and say "Wow!"